CloudyAnt/snipped-java/README.md

 My library of java snippets.
 You can check if it helps you too.

+Remember, this project is not aimed to provide a complete solution, but to provide a way to solve problems.

 ## Hierarchy

 The base package is **cn.itscloudy.snippedjava**